rhino horn made of

 What makes rhino horn so expensive?

 Rhino horn is prized for its alleged therapeutic benefits and status symbol value.
-It has been suggested that to fulfill demand, legally traded rhino horns from live animals might be sold to foreign customers in order to end the epidemic of rhino poaching.
+It has been suggested that to fulfill demand, legally traded rhino horns from live animals might be sold to foreign customers to end the epidemic of rhino poaching.

 Does rhino horn include any bone?